WanderAway/WAMP/README.md

 * Peripherals
   * UART Controller

+  * UART Bootloader
+    Also design some protocol to write to the memory so that we can actually get some program in there.

   * Memory Controller

     I'm probably just going to be using the block memory within the FPGA's, but maybe I'll look into DDR...
 I've heard it's a nightmare.